Marathon-fan/newTech/SMACK/Kerberos/readme.md

 ```
 client gen client secret key using its userName and passwd
 client send userName and passwd to AS

+In some implementation, this step is like: the client sends its userName and some other information to AS(this information is partially encrypted with the clients passwd)
+In this way, even the first step is with a shared session key(between AS and client)
 ```

 ## step 2